gustavogk/dashgo/README.md

    <img src="./.github/images/usersDashgo.png" width="1200px">
 </div>

+# :bug: Issues

+Create a <a href="https://github.com/gustavogk/dtmoney/issues">new issue report</a>, it will be an honor to be able to help you solve and further improve our application.

+# :sparkles: Contributing

+- Fork this repository;
+- Create a branch with your feature: `git checkout -b my-feature`;
+- Commit your changes: `git commit -m 'feat: My new feature'`;
+- Push to your branch: `git push origin my-feature`.

 # :page_facing_up: License

 This project is under the [MIT license](./LICENSE).
 Made with 💖 by [Gustavo Assunção](https://www.linkedin.com/in/gustavo-gk/).

 Thank you! 🌠